miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Occasionally mailboxes do not receive rewards or objects drop out.
 There is a way to exploit armors and stats, but that is a secret.
 In some cutscenes people look or move strangely and bodies vanish.
-Sometimes the player might stand up during the endgame taxi ride.
+Sometimes the slow down effect of Tzimisce fatguys stays, reload.
 Selling too much to vendors makes goods unavailable or game crash.
 Sometimes the black inside of tunnels or manholes will disappear.
 Occasionally Ash will talk with you while a hunter is still alive.